ionicfirebaseapp/flutter-app/README.md

 ## Quick start

-Read the [Getting started page](https://docs.ionicfirebaseapp.com/todo/) for information on the ionic firebase restaurant app.
+Read the [Getting started page](https://docs.ionicfirebaseapp.com/todo/) for information on flutter to do app.
   ### Video Guide is Comming soon, Please keep support and encourage us through share and star so we can bring all these product as opensource.

 ## Features